mrcagney/kml2geojson/README.rst

 Most of its code is a translation into Python of the Node.js package `togeojson <https://github.com/mapbox/togeojson>`_, but kml2geojson also adds the following features.

 - Preserve KML object styling, such as color and opacity
-- Optionally write one JSON file cataloging all the KML styles used
+- Optionally create a style dictionary cataloging all the KML styles used
-- Optionally create several GeoJSON files of FeatureCollections, one for each KML folder
+- Optionally create several GeoJSON FeatureCollections, one for each KML folder present

 Installation